feluxe/sty/README.md

 rs.all = render.sgr(24)  # rs.all only resets the underline effect from now on.
 ```

-If you want to apply a larger register of custom attributes you might want to apply them like this:
+If you want to apply a larger register of custom attributes applying them like this might be more convenient.

 ```python
 from sty.register import DefaultFg